yumoldianne/dsci-projects/README.md

 # Data Science Portfolio

-Repository containing my portfolio of data science projects.
-Presented in the form of Jupyter notebooks and python files.
+This is a repository containing my portfolio of data science projects.
+Jupyter notebooks were ran using the Python kernel through Anaconda.

+For in-depth discussions of the methodology and results of each project, you may visit my website.

 ## Content
 - ### Machine Learning